Duo jailed for life for Comanchero execution killing

 Tapaevalu earlier pleaded guilty to illegally possessing the rifle and revolver, and two charges of possession of meth for supply.

-Tufui also pleaded guilty to one charge of possession of of a class A drug.
+Tufui also pleaded guilty to one charge of possession of a class A drug.